readyyyk/flatCrawl/README.md

 ## UI Viewer

-FlatCrawl includes a web-based UI for viewing and editing your data, with GitHub Gists integration.
+FlatCrawl includes a web-based UI for viewing and editing your data, with direct GitHub Gists integration.

 ### Features